lawrence-iviani/rhasspy-lisa-led-manager/README.md

 optional arguments:
   -h, --help            show this help message and exit --hw-board LISA_PLATFORM
-                        One of the available platforms: Respeaker4MicArray | Respeaker4MicArray | DummyBoard (No led)
+                        One of the available platforms: Respeaker4MicArray | MatrixVoice | DummyBoard (No led) --led-pattern LISA_LED_PATTERN
-  --led-pattern LISA_LED_PATTERN
                         One of the available imitation led patterns between GoogleHome | Alexa --host HOST           MQTT host (default: localhost)